 floor(#zookeeper_nodes / 2)failures.

-- Journal Storage Type: When using a single Alluxio master, UFS journal can be a local storage; when using multiple Alluxio masters for HA mode, this UFS storage must be shared among masters for read and write access.
+- Journal Storage Type: When using a single Alluxio master, UFS journal can be local storage; when using multiple Alluxio masters for HA mode, this UFS storage must be shared among masters with reading and writing access.
 To get reasonable performance, the UFS journal requires a UFS that supports fast streaming writes, such as HDFS or NFS.
-In contrast, S3 is not recommended for UFS journal.
+In contrast, S3 is not recommended for the UFS journal.

 Configuring UFS Journal

 The most important configuration value to set for the journal is

 alluxio.master.journal.folder.
 This must be set to a filesystem folder that is

 available to all masters.
 In single-master mode, use a local filesystem path for simplicity.

 With multiple masters distributed across different machines, the folder must

 be in a distributed system where all masters can access it.
 The journal folder

 should be in a filesystem that supports flush such as HDFS or NFS.
 It is not